-3.15.
+3.14.
 First Aid Arrangements

 The College has appropriate First Aid provisions relevant to the work activity conducted and the number of employees located on the site.
-For further information and guidance please refer to the CoP No1 First Aid Provision, Accident and Incident Reporting and Investigation
+For further information and guidance please refer to Section 6.
+First Aid Procedures

-3.16.
+3.15.
 Fire Safety Measures

-Fire safety measures are co-ordinated for all Activate Learning sites by the P&E Manager and assisted by the Senior HS&E BP (Group Fire Safety Manager) and regional HS&E BP's.
+Fire safety measures are co-ordinated for all College sites by the P&E Manager and assisted by the Fire Safety Manager) and regional H&S Officers.
 These include arrangements for:

 - fire risk assessment,

 - evacuation,

-- provision and maintenance of fire related equipment (emergency lighting, fire detection and extinguishers, fire alarm systems, fire signage),
+- provision and maintenance of fire related equipment (emergency lighting, fire detection and

-- training
+extinguishers, fire alarm systems, fire signage),

-- record keeping.
+- training, - record keeping.

-Fire Evacuations (fire drills) are arranged by the Group Fire Safety Manager after consultation with the Campus Exam Manager, HoCSE and P&E Manager.
+Fire Evacuations (fire drills) are arranged by the Fire Safety Manager after consultation with the Exam Manager, P&E Manager and Group Director of Faculty and College.
 Fire evacuation arrangements are detailed in separate procedures.
 On non-College owned sites, arrangements of the site controller are to be followed.
-For further information and guidance please refer to the COP No45 Fire Safety Management.
+For further information and guidance please refer to Section 2.
+Fire Safety Management.

-3.17.
+3.16.
 Fluids and Gases under Pressure

-All pipe work i.e., water (hot and cold), compressed air, and gas must be identified and clearly marked.
+All pipework i.e., water (hot and cold), compressed air, and gas must be identified and clearly marked.
 Pipe work containing water (hot and cold), compressed air, and gas must be isolated and drained before any work is undertaken.
 Compressed gases must be used and stored as laid down in the manufacturer's guidelines and current legislation.
-For further information and guidance please refer to the COP No29 Pressure Systems.
+For further information and guidance please refer to Section 23.
+Pressure Systems

-3.18.
+3.17.
 Health & Safety Consultation and Communication

-The College has a regional HS&E Committee (Surrey, Berkshire and Oxfordshire) which meets in December and June/July.
-Outstanding actions from the regional meetings are reviewed by the H&S Board.
-Minutes of the meetings are available on the HS&E website.
-In addition, the HoHS&E produces a summary report and dashboard (Dec and July) and a full HS&E report in Sep/Oct reviewed by the

-GET and Corporation.
-HS&E is also to be reviewed regularly on College management and team meetings.
+The College convenes campus H&S Committees which meet in November and March.
+Outstanding actions from these meetings are reviewed by the College Compliance & Risk Committee which meet in December and April.
+Minutes of the meetings are available on the Health, Safety, Resilience and Business Continuity SharePoint site.
+In addition, the Group H&S Manager produces a summary report and dashboard for each of the Committees.
+H&S is also to be reviewed regularly on college management and team meetings.

-Access to the HS&E Policy is available to all staff, learners and interested parties on the College external website.
-A copy is also available to all staff internally on the HS&E SharePoint site.
-A hard copy of the General Statement of Intent will also be on display on the HS&E noticeboards located near to Reception.
+Access to the H&S Policy is available to all staff, students and interested parties on the College external website.
+A copy is also available to all staff internally on the Policy and Procedures SharePoint site.
+A hard copy of the General Statement of Intent will also be on display on the H&S noticeboards located near to each Reception.
 We encourage engagement by inviting and responding to feedback, ensuring the learning philosophy and our values are embedded in our policies and culture.
 We provide learning and development opportunities through ALO on all our policies and procedures.
-Staff and students are encouraged to provide feedback using the Health and Safety Comments or Concerns QR code displayed on H&S posters and notices around campus.
+Staff and students are encouraged to provide feedback using the Health and Safety Comments or Concerns QR code displayed on H&S posters and notices around campus

+3.18.
+Health and Safety Monitoring, Reporting and Review Performance

+H&S is regularly reviewed by the Campus H&S Committees (please refer to terms of reference), Group Compliance & Risk Committee, Group H&S Manager and by departmental managers.
+H&S monitoring (inspections, audits, and spot checks) will be conducted at the appropriate intervals as detailed within the audit & inspection programme.
+Where a significant hazard or deficiency is identified, the Compliance Committee will be notified ASAP.
+Progress against the H&S Action Plan will be reviewed by the College H&S Committee and Group Compliance & Risk Committee not less than once a year.
+Further details are found in Section 1.
+Performance Measurement and Review.

 3.19.
-Health, Safety & Environment Monitoring, Reporting and Review Performance HS&E is regularly reviewed by the H&S Board, HS&E Committees (please refer to terms of reference), HoHS&E, HS&E BP's and by departmental managers.
-HS&E monitoring (inspections, audits, and spot checks) will be carried out at the appropriate intervals as detailed within the audit & inspection programme.
-Where a significant hazard or deficiency is identified, the H&S Board will be notified ASAP.
-Progress against the HS&E Action Plan will be reviewed by the HS&E Committee not less than once a year.
-Further details are found in COP No41 Performance Measurement and Review Procedure.

-3.20.
-Health, Safety & Environment Training & Induction
+Health & Safety Training & Induction